Contact

 - Draw Us Lines, Constantines

 My teaching philosophy is closely linked to my own experiences as a lifelong learner who wakes each day with a sense of fascination for the world.
 I have a desire to use my role as an occasion to connect with students and increase awareness of the world around them.
 My teaching experience has primarily involved environmental and physical science courses.
 I view natural science as a fundamentally hands-on, exploratory pursuit and I have developed courses in soils, sustainability and climate change science with the opportunity for more on the horizon.
-I'm also very keen in taking advantage of Augustana's 3-11 semester structure and our new project-based core to provide opportunities for immersive, experiential learning.
+I'm also very involved with Augustana's project-based core, leading a section of the Community Partnership Project (AUIDS 301) that focuses on municipal sustainability and aim to provide opportunities for immersive, experiential learning.

 Courses Taught